TIGER-AI-Lab/Pixel-Reasoner/README.md

 Contact Muze (dlwlrma314516@gmail.com) for SFT and another version of RL: [VLM-R1](https://github.com/cjakfskvnad/VLM-R1/tree/cropimage).

+## 🙏 Acknowledgment

+The RL training pipeline of this repo was originally developed by [Muze](https://github.com/cjakfskvnad) in the repo crop_image branch [VLM-R1](https://github.com/cjakfskvnad/VLM-R1/tree/cropimage).
+Later, [Haozhe Wang](https://haozheh3.github.io/) adapted the RLHF pipeline from this repo to enable more efficient training.
 ## Citation
 If you find this work useful, please give us a free cite:
 ```bibtex